mirkobau/dckvpn/README.md

 (*if you're wondering about the meaning of that '86' in IP Address, here's your answer: 169+254+86+1+2 = 512 = 2^9 -- a power of two.
 I always make these stupid little tricky things, like a mantra that remembers you that computers have **nothing** to share with powers of 10*)
 4. Set a second interface to your Linux VM, configured as 'NAT'.\
 This will be the default gateway of your Linux VM.
-5. Put 'dckvpn' in a runable directory.\
+6. Put 'dckvpn' in a runable directory.\
 Say, /usr/local/bin, or /root/bin (you'll probably need to create this dir).
-6. Don't forget to `chmod 700 dckvpn`
+6. Don't forget to `chmod 700 dckvpn` and to set `root:root` as owner.
 7. Run dckvpn and follow the USAGE below.

-First, you'll have to build a VM.
-FIXME CONTINUE HERE 20210603

 ## USAGE
 If no arguments are given dckvpn will ask for a set of things before actually running the docker image and launching the VPN client.